nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: But thanks be to God!
+He gives us the victory through our Lord Jesus
+    Christ.
+Therefore, my dear brothers and sisters, stand firm.
+Let nothing move you.
+Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 27th December 2020
+subtitle: Sunday worship - 3rd January 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!